ACHILLES TENDINITIS: WHEN THE ACHILLES TENDON HURTS

 SUMMARY

-Here are again the most important points to keep achillodynia at bay:
+Here are the most important points to keep Achillodynia at bay:

-1. Stretching exercises.
+- Stretching exercises.
 Perform eccentric training of the calf muscles.
-Make improvements in your flexibility and strength your goal by incorporating exercises into your workout routine.
+Aim to improve your flexibility and strength by incorporating exercises into your training routine.

-2. review your running style.
+- Check your running style.
 Optimize your running technique, ideally with the help of a professional running analysis.
-You will also find out if your running shoes and insoles meet your individual needs.
+This will also tell you whether your running shoes and insoles meet your individual needs.

-3. running workload.
-Adjust your running training, i.e. ensure a healthy balance between load and recovery.
+- Running workload.
+Adapt your running training, i.e. ensure a healthy balance between exertion and recovery.